CryptozombiesHQ/cryptozombie-lessons/3/05-timeunits.md

       }
 ---

-`level` is pretty explanatory.
-Later when we introduce a battle system, zombies who win more battles can level up over time and get access to more features.
+The `level` property is pretty self explanatory.
+Later on, when we create a battle system, zombies who win more battles will level up over time and get access to more abilities.

-`readyTime` requires a bit more explanation.
+The `readyTime` property requires a bit more explanation.
 The goal is to add a "cooldown period", an amount of time a zombie has to wait after feeding or attacking before it's allowed to feed / attack again.
-Without this, the zombie could attack and multiply 1000 times per day, which would make the game too easy.
+Without this, the zombie could attack and multiply 1,000 times per day, which would make the game way too easy.

-In order to keep track of how much time the zombie has to wait until it can attack again, we can use Solidity's time units.
+In order to keep track of how much time a zombie has to wait until it can attack again, we can use Solidity's time units.

 ## Time units